Relintai/the_tower/README.md

 ## Compiling

 First make sure, that you have everything installed to be able to compile the godot engine.
-See: [The official docs for compiling Godot](https://docs.godotengine.org/en/latest/development/compiling/index.html) for more info.
+See [the official docs for compiling Godot](https://docs.godotengine.org/en/latest/development/compiling/index.html) for more info.
 My setup/compile script uses the same tools, so you don't need to install anything else.

 Now let's clone this repository: